pixelrgb255/pixelrgb255/README.md

 <p align="left">
   <div>
-    Yet another sailor in the vast sea of the internet.
-Shrouded in anonimity, building anything my heart desires.
+    Yet another sailor in the vast sea of the internet building anything my heart desires.
 Most of my projects are gaming-related, front-end, or fullstack.
 Currently focused on creating small Unity and Renpy games.
   </div>
 </p>